 Because our classes and camps fill quickly, it is best to check availability before you register.
 The number of available spaces left in a class will be noted next to the class or camp information on the website.
 Information is updated regularly.

 Is there a waitlist?

 We do offer a waitlist for full classes and camps.
 Occasionally spaces become available, but we cannot guarantee class placement.
-Sometimes we are able to double an offering if enough people are waitlisted.
-If you would like to be placed on the waitlist, you should fill out a registration form and indicate that you are requesting to be waitlisted.
-If space becomes available, we will contact you to offer a spot.
-A form of payment is required at the time of registration; however you will not be charged until you have received a space.
-If you do not receive a space in class, your payment will be destroyed.
-Please note that your class spot is not secure until we have received payment.
+Sometimes we are able to double an offering if enough students are waitlisted.
+If you would like to be placed on the waitlist, please fill out our online waitlist registration form.
+If a spot becomes available you receive a call or email from CTC's Customer Sales and Service Center

 Will I receive confirmation of my registration?

 Families who register online will receive an immediate email confirmation.
 Additionally, Children's Theatre will send a reminder email one week prior to the session start date.
 Be sure to note the start date, time, and location of your class or camps on your personal calendar at the time of registration.
 If you have not received a confirmation within 24 hours of submitting your registration, please call the Customer Service Center at 704.
 973. 2838 to confirm your registration.

 Theatre classes teach students skills which influence all areas of study and performance.
 Various studies have indicated high test averages from children who participate in the performing arts.

 Theatre students tend to have high levels of self-confidence and greater comfort speaking, making presentations, and reading aloud.
 Students learn to work well with others and adapt to new situations.
 Our most powerful testament at Children’s Theatre is the students themselves: simply watch their work or ask them about the impact our theatre programs have had on their lives.

 How do I know which class is right for my child?